DrGnNatsu/Obsidian-Note/Data Mining/Chapter 11&12 - Clustering.md

     - Not suitable for non-convex or different-sized clusters.
 ## The K-Medoid Clustering Method
 - Finds representative objects (**medoids**) in clusters.
 - **PAM (Partitioning Around Medoids)**: Iteratively replaces medoids with non-medoids if it improves total distance.
-Effective for small datasets but does not scale well.
+Effective for small datasets, but does not scale well.
 - Efficiency improvements: **CLARA** (PAM on samples), **CLARANS** (randomized re-sampling).
 ___
 # Hierarchical Methods